Pam Bondi fires man accused of throwing sandwich at federal agent during Trump DC intervention

 "This is an example of the Deep State we have been up against for seven months as we work to refocus DOJ," Bondi wrote.
 “You will NOT work in this administration while disrespecting our government and law enforcement.”

 The Justice Department still employs a former FBI agent who was charged with joining a mob’s attack on the U.S. Capitol and cheering on rioters during the Jan.
-6, 2021, siege.
+6, 2021, siege, repeatedly yelling “Kill ‘em!" as they attacked police.
 The former FBI supervisory agent, Jared Lane Wise, is serving as a counselor to Justice Department pardon attorney Ed Martin Jr., who was a leading figure in President Donald Trump’s campaign to overturn the 2020 election.

 Around 11 p.m. on Sunday, Dunn approached a group of CBP agents, pointed a finger in an agent’s face and swore at him, calling him a “fascist,” a police affidavit says.
 An observer's video captured Dunn throwing a sandwich at the agent's chest, the affidavit says.